tobykurien/Xtendroid/README.md

 Gotchas
 =======

+Note that Xtend and Xtendroid are currently only supported in Eclipse (Xtend is an Eclipse project), although projects using them can be compiled with Maven or Gradle.
+IntelliJ support for Xtend is [being worked on][xtend_intellij].

 There are currently some bugs with the Xtend editor that can lead to unexpected behaviour (e.g. compile errors).
 Here are the current bugs you should know about: